53 unanswered questions I still have after seeing “Us” twice

 “Everything in this movie was deliberate, that is one thing I can guarantee you,” Peele told Mashable over the weekend.
 “Unless you didn’t like something and that was a complete accident.”

 The second half of his quote is glib, but the first is dead serious.
 Peele is a director with both vision and precision, which means that every tiny beat–a throwaway line from Elisabeth Moss, a Black Flag T-shirt–is eligible for intense scrutiny.
 What does it all mean?
 Us is basically a metaphor for class struggle, and how those who ascend out of poverty tend to pull the ladder up behind them, but what else is going on here?
 Since so many people must be wondering the same thing (enough for a spectacular $70.2 million box office take, the best ever for an original horror movie), it’s prime time for poring over Us’s puzzle pieces and trying to put them all together.
 (One note, though, before going any further.
-It’s tempting to question the logistics at play in Us, but the answers to questions like, “How did they get so many jumpsuits and shears?” are covered by lines in the film like, “That would take a shitload of coordination,” and “It took years of planning.”
-These quotes are basically Peele’s way of addressing the audience directly, promising that we’ll have more fun looking elsewhere for answers.)
+It’s tempting to question the logistics at play in Us, but lines in the film like, “That would take a shitload of coordination,” and “It took years of planning” are meant to discourage us from thinking too hard about how the Tethered procured so many thousands of jumpsuits and shears.
+Those quotes are basically Peele’s way of addressing the audience directly, promising we’ll have more fun looking elsewhere for answers.)

 As someone who has now seen the film twice and scoured the netherworld of Reddit looking for answers, here are all the questions I still have about Us.
 Feel free to tweet at me or Fast Company with your guesses at answers.
 Spoilers of the utmost spoilery caliber will follow.

-- Several movies in the entertainment center at the beginning of the movie comment on what we’re about to see–The Goonies, The Man with Two Brains, C.H.U.D., Nightmare on Elm Street–but what does The Right Stuff imply?
+- Several movies in the entertainment center at the beginning of Us comment on what we’re about to see–The Goonies, The Man with Two Brains, C.H.U.D., Nightmare on Elm Street–but what does The Right Stuff imply?

 - Is the one glove just a Michael Jackson reference?
 Or was it inspired by the hand trauma Red recounts when saying that she got “sharp objects that sliced through [her] fingers” for Christmas while Adelaide got toys?
 Or was it inspired by the Tethered woman playing Rock Paper Scissors with her Tethered boyfriend while wearing only one glove?
-Is it just something that was popular in the ’80s, a time period Red never got past?
+Is it just something that was popular in the ’80s, a pop culture time period beyond which Red never got to meaningfully engage?
 Or does one glove simply symbolize an act of untethering?

 - What was the deal with Jeremiah 11:11?
-This Slate post offers up what that bible verse is, but does it mean anything, other than the twinning look of “11:11,” a numerical motif throughout the movie?
+This Slate post offers up what that bible verse says, but does it mean anything, other than the twinning look of “11:11,” a numerical motif throughout the movie?
 (It’s even there in the score of a baseball game Gabe is watching at one point.)

 - While we’re looking for hidden significance, there are the shirts.
 The Thriller one leaves us with much to unpack.
-Jaws is a nod to beachside horror.
+Jaws is just a nod to beachside horror.
+(At least I think that’s all it is.)
 But what about Black Flag?
 Is it a nod to the duality of . . .
 Henry Rollins?

 - What is the significance of the rabbits?
 In addition to being sustenance for the Tethered, they’re a visual motif throughout the movie.
-Zora is wearing a T-shirt with a rabbit on it–possibly her track and field logo?–and when Adelaide finally goes underground near the end of the film, she gets there through a door with a rabbit on it.
+Zora is wearing a T-shirt with a rabbit on it–possibly her track and field logo?–and when Adelaide finally goes underground near the finale, she gets there through a door with a rabbit on it.
 Is that an Alice in Wonderland reference?
 If so, to what end?

 - Why does Red at one point during the home invasion scene cut off a stuffed rabbit’s head with her shears?